British Rail Class 421: Final years of operation

 Two units had remained in service until 22 May 2010, 3Cig units nos.
 1497 and 1498, which were used on the Lymington Branch Line.
 These two units were withdrawn from service on 22 May 2010 and replaced by Class 158 Diesel Multiple Units.
 Towards the end of their life, with the increasing use of newer trains which were equipped with sliding or plug doors, these trains were known commonly as "slam-door trains".
-1497 is now preserved at The Mid Norfolk Railway and 1498 is now preserved on the Epping Ongar Railway.
+1497 was initially preserved at The Mid Norfolk Railway, now on the Lavender Line and 1498 preserved on the Epping Ongar Railway until sold and exported to Ireland.
 The latter has had an extra carriage added to restore its original 4Cig formation.

-Privatisation to withdrawal

 After rail privatisation in the mid-1990s the different divisions of British Rail were divided up into different franchises.
 The three former SR division – South-Eastern, South Central and South-Western – all operated 4Cig units, and are dealt with separately here.